 31 May 1618 in Wymondham Parish, Norfolk, England.

-John Swett, Jr., [Stackpole #2] isn't in the Wymondham Parish records, because they only go back to 1618, but other research shows he was born in 1613, not 1603 as Stackpole has it.
-The year of his birth is computed from his age at death.
+John Swett, Jr., [Stackpole #2] isn't in the Wymondham Parish records, because they only go back to 1615, but his baptismal record in New Buckenham (see 2021 Update below) shows he was born in 1608, not in 1603.
 Stackpole says that he died in 1693 "aged 90" but the vital records of Charlestown, Mass., have "near 80."
-This finding also indicates that John Swett of Newbury was probably born about 1590 rather than 1580 as previously assumed.

 Robert Swett [not in Stackpole] baptized 20 July 1623 hasn't been